kevinberonilla/visualforce-webegin/README.md

 * <a href="http://www.tinymce.com/">**TinyMCE**</a> by Ephox (CacheFly CDN)
 * <a href="http://aehlke.github.io/tag-it/">**Tag-it**</a> by Levy Carneiro Jr., Martin Rehfeld, Tobias Schmidt, Skylar Challand, and Alex Ehlke
 * <a href="http://iamceege.github.io/tooltipster/">**Tooltipster**</a> by Caleb Jacob and Louis Ameline

----

-#### Task Management
-Included is a <a href="https://nodejs.org/">Node.js</a> package and <a href="http://gulpjs.com/">Gulp</a> file for handling common watch tasks including preprocessing, minification, and vendor prefixing.
-Also included is a configuration file for a custom <a href="http://mixture.io/">Mixture</a> project for those who still have a working install of the application.